Bahía Blanca

-The city has an important seaport with a depth of 15 m, kept constant upstream almost all along the length of the bay, where the Napostá Stream drains.
+The city has an important seaport with a depth of 15 m, kept consistent along almost the entire length of the bay, where the Napostá Stream drains.

 Bahía Blanca means "White Bay".
 The name is due to the color of the salt covering the local soil surrounding the shores.
 The bay (which is an estuary) was seen by Ferdinand Magellan during his first circumnavigation of the world on the order of Charles I of Spain in 1520, looking for a canal connecting the Atlantic to the Pacific Ocean along the coasts of South America.

 History

 The city was founded as a fortress on 11 April 1828 by Colonel Ramón Estomba on the orders of Brigadier-General and subsequent Governor of Buenos Aires, Juan Manuel de Rosas.
 It was initially named Fortaleza Protectora Argentina (Argentine Protective Fortress), built for the purpose of protecting inhabitants from cattle rustlers, and also to guard the coast against the Brazilian navy, which had landed in the area the previous year.
 It was visited by Charles Darwin during his travels through South America in September 1833.
 The fortress was attacked by Malones (incursions of nomadic aboriginals on horseback) several times, most notably in 1859 by 3,000 Calfucurá warriors.
 It became commercially important after the Buenos Aires Great Southern Railway linked the town to the city of Buenos Aires in 1885, facilitating the transport of grain from the Pampas.

 European immigrants in gaucho attire taking their children to an Argentine school, 1940.

 The rapid growth of the local economy, the policy encouraging immigration from Europe, and the country's abundant natural resources attracted many immigrants, mainly from Spain and Italy, and a remarkable number from France, who settled in Pigüé, about 125 km to the north of the city.
 Another important foreign settlement close to the city was of Dutch settlers, in Tres Arroyos, located about 250 km northeast.
 Major groups of immigrants from Germany and Jews from Eastern Europe also arrived in the city and the region at the beginning of the 20th century, as well as during World War II and the post-war period.